Apr 07, 2026

 5. Do NBFCs and private lenders follow repo rate changes the same way as public banks?

 Not necessarily.
-While repo-linked products are more transparent, NBFCs and private lenders may follow internal benchmarking and can be more flexible—or slower—to reflect repo rate changes.
+While repo-linked products are more transparent, NBFCs and private lenders may follow internal benchmarking and can be more flexible or slower to reflect repo rate changes.
 That is why expert guidance, like from Élan, is important to help you compare lenders properly.

 6. If I get a sanctioned loan now and RBI cuts the repo rate later, will my interest rate automatically drop?